Benjamin Hall (journalist): Career

+War correspondence

 Hall has traveled to Syria and Iraq, repeatedly filing dispatches for BBC Radio and Agence France Presse, as well as the aforementioned publications – often from behind enemy lines and embedded with rebel and regime troops.

 Hall smuggled himself into Misrata, Libya during the height of the siege, and reported for Esquire Magazine, Channel 4 News, and others regarding Muammar Qaddafi's indiscriminate shelling of the local population.
 In 2014, he embedded with UN troops during the siege of the Mogadishu parliament, writing for The Times.
 He has reported from Egypt, Haiti, and Iran.
 He was a jury member of the London Kurdish film festival.

-Hall authored the book Inside ISIS: The Brutal Rise of a Terrorist Army, which was published by Hachette Book Group in 2015.
+2022 Ukraine attack

 On 14 March 2022, he was injured while on assignment reporting the 2022 Russian invasion of Ukraine in Ukraine outside of Kyiv.
-The vehicle Hall was traveling in was attacked; Hall was wounded in the legs while Fox war zone photo journalist and Irish citizen Pierre Zakrzewski, aged 55, and Ukrainian journalist and interpreter Oleksandra "Sasha" Kuvshinova, aged 24, were killed in the incident in Horenka, Kyiv Oblast.
+The vehicle Hall was traveling in was attacked; Hall was wounded while Fox war zone photo journalist and Irish citizen Pierre Zakrzewski, aged 55, and Ukrainian journalist and interpreter Oleksandra Kuvshinova, aged 24, were killed in the incident in Horenka, Kyiv Oblast.
 Benjamin was evacuated from a hospital in Kyiv by a non-governmental organization.

+Injuries and recovery

 Three weeks after the attack, Hall reported on Twitter that he had lost half of one leg, his foot on the other leg, suffered loss of function in one eye, damage to his hearing and injuries to a hand.
 He also paid tribute to his deceased colleagues.

 Fox News Media CEO Suzanne Scott and President Jay Wallace visited Hall on 14 July 2022, at the Brooke Army Medical Center in Texas, where he had been recovering since the attack.
 Wallace wrote, "He looks incredible given everything he has endured, and he is truly an inspiration," in a note to Fox News staff.

 On 14 September 2022, Benjamin Hall made a surprise appearance at the Fox News Quarterly Address exactly six months after the attack occurred.
 In part, he said "I remember thinking that day then when I was lying there that there was one thing I needed to do, and that was to get home, try somehow to get home and see my family.
 And what's happened from then to now with so much support, so much goodwill, so much help from everybody".
 He also said that the attack on him and his co-workers was "a story, not really of tragedy, but one of goodwill."

+Return to broadcasting

+On 26 January 2023, Hall returned to live television after months of being off the air while healing from the attack.
+He said he returned with no feet, one fully functioning hand, one eye, one fully working ear, and one leg.
+During the interview on Fox & Friends, he announced he wrote a book about the attack and the resulting months of healing called Saved: A War Reporter's Mission to Make it Home.
+The book was released on 14 March 2023, the first anniversary of the attack.